Language-Research-Technology/ldaca-website/content/resources/ldaca-resources/access-policy/index.md

    See [Obtaining a DOI](/resources/ldaca-resources/obtaining-a-doi/) for more information.
 2. Providing metadata that is organised with a consistent structure, and includes descriptors, definitions and contextual information where relevant.
 This includes metadata at the level of the collection (e.g. collection name, a narrative description of the corpus, the subject language(s), author(s) or Collector(s), publication year, {{< glossary_link display="access conditions" id="access-conditions" >}}, etc.), file (e.g. length in minutes, words) and participants (e.g. age, gender).<br>
    LDaCA technologies enable programmatic detection, extraction and summarisation of existing metadata in a dataset; in order for this to work effectively, the metadata must be standardised.<br>
-   Metadata are mapped to open schemas including the Open Language Archives Community (OLAC) vocabularies for describing language data and Schema.org for generic descriptions (e.g. Name, Identifier, Description).
+   Metadata are mapped to open schemas including the Open Language Archives Community ({{< glossary_link display="OLAC" id="olac" >}}) vocabularies for describing language data and Schema.org for generic descriptions (e.g. Name, Identifier, Description).
 This approach allows many metadata terms to be linked to openly available and widely used definitions.<br>
    Some metadata may be specific to a corpus or difficult to map to existing vocabulary terms.
-LDaCA makes use of the Language Data Ontology, which has been developed in consultation with OLAC and metadata specialists, to ensure consistency across terms.
+LDaCA makes use of the Language Data Ontology, which has been developed in consultation with {{< glossary_link display="OLAC" id="olac" >}} and metadata specialists, to ensure consistency across terms.
 See [Metadata](/resources/ldaca-resources/metadata) for more information.

 <br>